xibosignage/xibo-manual/source/en/users_saml.md

 The SAML settings array contains all the necessary information for the CMS to connect and use a SAML enabled IdP.
 An example settings file can be seen below.

-The workflow section of the configuration is used to determine the
+The workflow section of the configuration is used to determine the mapping between the IdP and the CMS and whether the CMS allows JIT provisioning.
+With JIT provisioning enabled users that visit the CMS who do not currently have an account are automatically created.

+If *single logout* is disabled selecting logout in the CMS won't have any effect as the user will be immediately logged in again on the next request.

-Further explanation can be found at: https://github.com/onelogin/php-saml#settings
+Further explanation of the SAML specific settings can be found at: https://github.com/onelogin/php-saml#settings

 ``` php
 $samlSettings = array (